jinghuazhao/FM-pipeline/README.md

 6 | se | standard error of effect
 7 | P | P-vale
 8 | N | sample size
+9*  | chr | chromosome
+10* | pos | position

 This format is in line with joint/conditional analysis by GCTA.
+Note the last two columns are not required but were added as in one of our analyses UCSC does not provide all the coordinates as in the GWAS summary statistics -- this is around by settings `use_ucsc==0` and provision of `st.bed` containing the (chr, start, end, pos, rsid, r) sextuplets.

 The **second input file** is a list of SNPs for which finemapping will be conducted.